camilstaps/SODA-POP-source/README.md

   spaces (64).
 Higher values than 255 are unsupported.
 - `MEMORY_EEPROM_START`: the start address of the memory in EEPROM (16).
 Don't change this unless you know what you're doing.
+- `BEACON_INTERVAL`: the number of dot times between two transmissions of a message in beacon mode.
+A dot time is 1.2s / WPM (e.g. a beacon interval of 15 means 1.5s on 10WPM).
 - `TUNING_STEPS`: an array of tuning steps in mHz.
 These steps are rotated through with the encoder button.
 - `TUNING_STEP_DIGITS`: which digit to blink when in a tuning step.
 An array of